What is type 1 diabetes?

 What is the life expectancy of people with type 1 diabetes?

-The life expectancy of a person aged 45 with type 1 diabetes is on average 13 years lower than that of a person without diabetes.
-As people get older, there is still a difference in life expectancy, but it decreases.
+The Dutch Institute for Public Health and Environment (RIVM) found that the life expectancy of a person aged 45 with type 1 diabetes is on average 13 years lower than that of a person without diabetes (RIVM, 2021).
+As people age, the life expectancy gap between those with and without type 1 diabetes narrows.
 The chance of dying prematurely for people between the ages of 45 and 60 with type 1 diabetes is about five times greater than for people without diabetes (RIVM, 2021).
+By taking steps to manage blood sugar levels and reduce the risk of complications, people with type 1 diabetes can live longer and healthier lives.